tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ## Testing end-to-end (system tests) {#testing-end-to-end}

-The previous examples focus on specific scenarios, interacting with a limited number of components.
-None of the previous tests interact with more than couple of components but they overlap to simulate the broader path through the system.
-The run within a reduced context (for example, not within a fully started application stack) and avoid duplication.
+The previous examples focus on specific scenarios, interacting with a limited number of components but they overlap to simulate the broader path through the system.
+They run within a reduced context (for example, not within a fully started application stack) and avoid duplication.
 This does however mean that so far, we've never run all the components together at the same time.

 To address this, we still need to write some additional end-to-end tests.
 From the introduction of the decoupled architecture above, we still need to address the following points.
 I'm describing these as end-to-end as it reflects the notion of multiple components working together.
-It doesn't mean that we'll use real external systems though, the tests would be entirely within our own system boundary.
+It doesn't mean that we'll use real external systems though, the tests will be entirely within our own system boundary.

 ![](images/part2/design.md/test-end-to-end.png)

 The few end-to-end tests required would startup the full stack and fake out external systems.
-They'd probably use the UI for input and are really there as litmus tests to ensure the production-like configuration of components is wired up correctly.
-We'd only run one or two test scenarios as we will have already tested the edge-cases and are just sense checking that the application is assembled correctly.
+They'd probably use the UI for input and are really there as litmus tests to ensure the production configuration of components is correct.
+We'd only run one or two test scenarios as we will have already tested the edge-cases and are just checking that the application is assembled correctly.
 These tests would be more about infrastructure that functionality.

 People often get hung up on this kind of test.
 They worry that without exercising many scenarios through a fully assembled application, the system may not work in production.
 You have to have confidence in the previous tests and that they demonstrate the system's behaviour.
 You really shouldn't need many of these heavier, end-to-end tests.